emilymain/Project_1/readme.md

 * I would like to add a 'life line' option, where you can get a hint if you're struggling with the answer.
 * Game doesn't reset if you win.
 This ideally will change when the different levels are an option.
 * There are some design elements that I would like to change.
 However I kept messing things up when I was trying to make some changes.
+* ***	 I want to have a set timeout so the key doesn't play after the alert of win or loss.
+* I would like to make this more styled with bootstrap and responsive CSS.

 #####Wire Frames
 ![](assets/WireFrame1.jpg)